cgrace0044/stillorgan-tennis/README.md

 ## Acknowledgments

-My mentor Antonio for his support and advice.
+- My mentor Antonio for his support and advice.
+- My class-mates for various tips and tricks suggested to correct bugs on the site.